dkim319/AirBnB_Listing_Analysis/README.md

 ## Results<a name="results"></a>

-The findings are documented in this Medium post. [here](https://medium.com/@dkim319/can-i-tell-if-an-airbnb-listing-is-overpriced-9a2d1361e3fe).
+The findings are documented in this Medium post: [here](https://medium.com/@dkim319/can-i-tell-if-an-airbnb-listing-is-overpriced-9a2d1361e3fe)

+The GitHub repository in located here: [here](https://github.com/dkim319/AirBnB-Listing-Analysis)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>